Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 Eau Bleue Waterfalls

-If you’re looking for the most picturesque waterfall in Mauritius, then make sure to visit Eau Bleue Waterfalls.
+If you’re looking for the most picturesque waterfall in Mauritius, then make sure to visit Eau Bleue.

 Cascading through lush vegetation before plunging into clear turquoise pools, these six waterfalls (or seven if you’re visiting during the rainy season) make for the perfect photo backdrop.